 Rule 1: Eat until 80% full, leave 20% for digestion

 One of the best ways to help your gut digest food effectively is to eat until you’re 80% full.
-How you feel satisfaction when you eat is subjective, so you need to listen to what your body is saying.
-If you overeat, your stomach gets crowded from all the food and you leave small room for digestion.
+How you feel satisfied when you eat is subjective, so you need to listen to what your body is saying.
+If you overeat, your stomach gets crowded from all the food, leaving a small room for digestion.
 Also, your stomach can’t digest loads of food all in one go.
 Undigested food will stay longer in your gut, start fermenting and cause digestive issues.

 Rule 2: Eat 80% Vegetables and 20% Other

 You can still follow this rule while observing proper food combinations.
 Notice that we used the word “other” rather than specifying a certain food group.
 This is because some foods are not compatible with vegetables.

 You can only substitute the other 20% with ONE food group that can complement vegetables, or you can just eat veggies all alone.
 You can pair vegetables with animal protein or some grains like millet, buckwheat and amaranth.